List of Dutch inventions and innovations: Fahrenheit scale (1724)

 Thermometer with Fahrenheit (symbol °F) and Celsius (symbol °C) units.

 In 1724 Daniel Gabriel Fahrenheit produced a temperature scale which now (slightly adjusted) bears his name.
 He could do this because he manufactured thermometers, using mercury (which has a high coefficient of expansion) for the first time and the quality of his production could provide a finer scale and greater reproducibility, leading to its general adoption.
 By the end of the 20th century, most countries used the Celsius scale rather than the Fahrenheit scale, though Canada retained it as a supplementary scale used alongside Celsius.
 Fahrenheit remains the official scale for Jamaica, the Cayman Islands, Belize, the Bahamas, Palau and the United States and associated territories.

 Snellen chart (1862)

 The Snellen chart is an eye chart used by eye care professionals and others to measure visual acuity.
 Snellen charts are named after Dutch ophthalmologist Hermann Snellen who developed the chart in 1862.
 Vision scientists now use a variation of this chart, designed by Ian Bailey and Jan Lovie.

-String galvanometer (1902)

-Previous to the string galvanometer, scientists used a machine called the capillary electrometer to measure the heart's electrical activity, but this device was unable to produce results at a diagnostic level.
-Dutch physiologist Willem Einthoven developed the string galvanometer in the early 20th century, publishing the first registration of its use to record an electrocardiogram in a Festschrift book in 1902.
-The first human electrocardiogram was recorded in 1887, however only in 1901 was a quantifiable result obtained from the string galvanometer.